CHH/bob/README.md

 I'm using the [Zend Framework Coding Standard][zfcs] in Bob and **so should you** when contributing code.

+Actually I'm using a loose version of it, the notable differences are:

+ - I'm treating the `public` keyword as optional in functions.
+ - `var` is okay for defining public instance variables.

 [zfcs]: http://framework.zend.com/manual/en/coding-standard.html

 #### Documentation